Feng Shui (2004) Review: A Filipino Horror Film About Luck, Belief, and the Price of Fortune

 Contains violence and gore.

-Joy discovers that the person who left the Bagua has died in an accident.
+However, Joy discovers that the person who originally owned the Bagua has died in an accident.
 She also learns that Aling Biring has passed away.
-Even Mang Nestor, the man who always drives her to work, dies suddenly.
-The unexpected twist is that their deaths are linked to their Shio signs.
-Joy realizes that the Bagua is likely responsible for their deaths.
-She seeks answers from the wife of the man who left the Bagua.
+Then Mang Nestor, the man who regularly drives her to work, suddenly dies as well.

-Joy learns that the Bagua demands a sacrifice for every blessing it bestows.
-A tragic story lies behind the curse attached to the Bagua.
-The previous owner had requested the Bagua be returned, but Joy refused, believing it wouldn't break the curse.
+Joy learns that the Bagua demands a sacrifice for every blessing it gives.
+There is a tragic history behind the curse, and the previous owner had already warned Joy that it needed to be returned.

 Will Joy succeed in saving her family?

-The acting is commendable, not only from the main cast but also from the supporting actors.
-The actors playing Joy's children even won awards for Best Actor and Actress.
-Although there's a slight lack of chemistry between Joy and Inton, Kris Aquino's acting, particularly her expressions, is impressive.
+The acting is also commendable, from the main cast to the supporting actors.
+The young actors playing Joy's children even received awards for their performances.
+Although the chemistry between Joy and Inton feels slightly lacking at times, Kris Aquino's performance remains impressive, particularly in the way she uses her facial expressions to communicate Joy's fear and emotional exhaustion.

-This scene highlights the importance of standing up for ourselves against unfair treatment.
-If we don't defend ourselves, no one else will.
+This scene highlights the importance of standing up for ourselves when we are treated unfairly.
+Sometimes, we have to defend ourselves because nobody else will do it for us.

 "Maybe they just found it hard to let go of good fortune."